Does Dehydration Make You Fat? Find Out about Weight Gain and Dehydration

 Water helps the body function to its fullest potential, including the ability of the muscles to work properly.
 If the body does not get the water it needs, it tends to always be tired.
 This may disable the body from performing physically challenging tasks better.
 If you always get tired, your first instinct is to relax, rest, or sleep.

-Take note: sleep is one of the factors that can help you gain weight.
+Take note: sleep is one factor that can help you gain weight.
 Generally, you cannot get enough exercise if your muscles cannot function at their optimum level.

 Even minimal and ordinary work can make you fat.
 Also, if you are tired, no energy needs to be converted for the body.
 Instead, it only stores stubborn fat.